saadsharif/ttds-group/api/indexing.md

 #### **Parenthesis**

-Parenthesis are supported around boolean queries to explictly state execution order e.g. `(nuclear AND physics) OR (astronomy AND fusion)`.
+Parenthesis are supported around boolean queries to explicitly state execution order e.g. `(nuclear AND physics) OR (astronomy AND fusion)`.
 Each query within a parenthesis will form a subtree for execution before being merged using the combining operator.

 #### **Phrase**